Brussels Airport wishes to be a human-scale, customer-centric airport. A hospitable airport where everyone immediately feels at home.

 Brussels Airport is like a compact version of Belgium.
 It has that typical Belgian touch we like to refer to as ‘Belgitude’.
 This Belgian also touch shows in the offer in our shops, bars and restaurants which carry a wide range of Belgian products and specialties.

 Belgium boasts a rich cultural heritage and is a pioneer in the comic book art.
 Assets we love to put in the spotlights at the airport.
-Just think of Tintin’s rocket in Connector or the Smurfs plane in the shopping area of Pier B. Or our Bruegel wall.
+Just think of Tintin’s rocket in Connector or the Smurfs plane in the shopping area of Gates B. Or our Bruegel wall.

 Obviously, we also wish to grow, but in a sustainable way, with respect for man and nature.
 And that’s exactly what the more than thousand employees at Brussels Airport Company work on every day.